 Pricing breakdown:

-• Free tier: Open source projects, 60,000 hosted words
+- Free tier: Open source projects, 60,000 hosted words

-• Team ($50/month): 50,000 strings, basic integrations, 1 proofreader
+- Team ($50 per month): 50,000 strings, basic integrations, 1 proofreader

 Real-world performance:

-I integrated Crowdin into a React app with 2,000+ UI strings.
-The setup took about an hour (mostly reading documentation).
-Once configured, adding a new language was literally one button click.
-Translators worked in Crowdin’s interface with full context (screenshots, string descriptions), and translations appeared in the app via automated pull requests.
-Time from “add Spanish” to “Spanish live in production”: 48 hours.
+Integrating Crowdin into a React app with 2,000+ UI strings typically takes about an hour.
+Once configured, adding a new language is a single click.
+Translators work with full context (screenshots, string descriptions), and translations appear via automated pull requests.
+Users report going from “add Spanish” to “Spanish live in production” in as little as 48 hours.

 Pros:

-• Git integration is seamless and automatic
+- Git integration is seamless and automatic

-• 700+ integrations cover virtually any tech stack
+- 700+ integrations cover virtually any tech stack

-• In-context translation with screenshots helps accuracy
+- In-context translation with screenshots helps accuracy

-• Strong collaboration features for translator teams
+- Strong collaboration features for translator teams

 Cons:

-• Not ideal for document translation or non-technical content
+- Not ideal for document translation or non-technical content

-• Translation memory limited on lower tiers
+- Translation memory limited on lower tiers

-• Pricing based on string count can get expensive for large apps
+- Pricing based on string count can get expensive for large apps

-• Requires technical setup (not beginner-friendly)
+- Requires technical setup (not beginner-friendly)

 Best for: Software teams, SaaS companies, and anyone localizing apps or websites.
 If your translation source is code (JSON files, .strings, .resx), Crowdin will save you hours of manual work every week.

-Smartling: Best for Workflow Automation
+Why Is Smartling Best for Workflow Automation?

 What makes Smartling powerful: